Skinah/wled/README.md

 | `wled` | Use this for a RGB string. |
 | `mqttBroker` | This is used to connect directly to your MQTT broker ie Mosquitto.
 Then each wled thing needs to select one of these as a bridge.
 Your MQTT user and pass are needed in the config for this to connect. |

+> NOTE: _To be clear: this binding does not use the openHAB MQTT binding - it creates its own connection to your MQTT broker.
+You cannot use existing MQTT bridges (defined using the MQTT binding) with this WLED binding!_

 Currently only implemented RGB strings.
 Have not look at what is needed to support RGBW strings that include discrete white leds as I have not looked into what is different for those setups.